shunrongcao/aviation/README.md

 # aviation

-This is a school project of data viz.
+This is a school project of data viz, discussing if a new Pickering Airport should be built.